2023 Annual Notice Regarding CPE Record

 4. Access to Student Records

 All of our ACPE Student Records are kept in a locked cabinet within our office.
 Only education officials have access to our student records based on their role within our center.
-The Supervisor of our ACPE program, the administrative assistant and any ACPE certified educator or ACPE student in supervisory education may have access to the student file.
+The Supervisor of our ACPE program, the administrative assistant, and any ACPE certified educator or ACPE student in supervisory education may have access to the student file.

 Based on legitimate educational interest for selection, assessment, and evaluation of students, if information in student records or in our ACPE Certified Educator’s records is considered of research value, the student files may be accessed by another ACPE Certified Educator who desires to collect and use the student material for research, a release form will be made available for the student’s signature.
 No personally identifiable material will be used for research without the student’s signature.
-No personally identifiable material will be used for research without student’s written permission for its use.
+No personally identifiable material will be used for research without the student’s written permission for its use.

 Violations of these protocols may be reported to the chair of the Accreditation Commission at